 - COLORS - Using two different colors for the stitch and the whipped stitch makes an interesting contrast for the stitch.

 - NEEDLE CHOICE - Choose a sharp-tipped needle enabling you to push the needle and thread comfortably through the fabric for the backstitch.
 Use a tapestry needle for the whipping stitch.
 The blunt end will go under the backstitch comfortably without snagging.
 This is important because catching part of the backstitch, in the beginning, will upset the neat, clean lines.

 - STITCH LENGTH - Make the backstitch sizes a length you can manage to keep evenly spaced and a size you can control the tension evenly.

-- THREAD CHOICE - Different thickness’s of thread will alter the impact of the design.
-A whipped backstitch can resemble a corded rope with thick threads and Perle cottons, while a very delicate pattern is achieved through the use of single strands of embroidery floss.
+- THREAD CHOICE - Different thicknesses of thread will alter the impact of the design.
+A whipped backstitch can resemble a corded rope with thick threads and Perle cotton, while a very delicate pattern is achieved through the use of single strands of embroidery floss.

 - USE FOR OUTLINING - Use the whipped backstitch to embroider a picture and fill in colored areas as if you were painting with the stitch.
 Sew back and forth over the design keeping the stitches close together to fill each area.

 Couching embroidery stitch is another stitch that gives a similar appearance to whipped backstitch.
 Couching is better suited to thick yarns and threads.
 Stem stitch and outline stitch also look similar but take longer to embroider.

 Whipped Backstitch - In Conclusion